 Step 3: Get Experience

-Internships are required by some graduate programs, but they can be completed voluntarily as well.
+Some graduate programs require internships, but they can be completed voluntarily as well.
 Participating in an internship program in a museum will greatly increase job prospects for graduates, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS explains that it's common for aspiring museum curators to work in lower-level positions for a few years after finishing their studies.
+Aspiring museum curators commonly work in lower-level positions for a few years after finishing their studies.
 Work experience as an assistant or research associate can help future curators learn the practical skills they need to land leadership roles in this competitive field.